Posted on December 4, 2018 by kacy ritter

 Perhaps you’ve heard a tale of a breach of confidence or misguided direction.
 These instances are exceedingly rare.
 Typically, sponsorship is one of the most sacred relationships that exists.
 The feeling of trust is a two-way street.
 If trust and confidentiality concern you, perhaps it’s a good face-to-face topic with the person who is going to work with you.

 While we often don’t want to admit to our selfishness, self-centeredness, fear or dishonesty with a sponsor, they understand.
 Fear not, they get it.
 And want us to be comfortable being forthright.
-Otherwise, it resembles our old untrustworthy relationships which isn’t good.
 For many of us, it’s the first genuine relationship we have in our road to becoming recovered.

 When asking someone to sponsor us, many have this feeling of “Oh, they don’t have time for me.
 I don’t want to bother the person.”
 Most people who’re asked to usher someone through the work leave that initial conversation floating on air.
 They feel privileged and honored, knowing they have a debt to repay to those who helped them.
 Don’t overthink it.
 The prospective sponsor is likely to be as grateful as you are.

-Sponsorship is guiding someone through Steps of recovery.
+Sponsorship is guiding someone through the steps of recovery.
 It’s isn’t an ongoing emotional or time drain; if it is, perhaps one or both of you may be doing something wrong.
-In the beginning, there may be make hours of foundational work which has to be done, but over the long haul, and with frequent contact there is no burden.
+In the beginning, there may be many hours of foundational work which has to be done, but over the long haul, and with frequent contact there is no burden.
 A bond develops, an equilibrium is reached, a trust is forged.

 The commitment is on both your parts.
 To be honest and true, and follow what is asked of you.
 We each need a north star in our lives which is a Higher Power, but our sponsor is frequently the compass which guides us to that that Power.
 Hunker down, listen, enjoy the ride.